 4. Skiing, snowboarding, hunting and fishing are big.

 Winter sports are huge in Montana.
 The state boasts 15 ski areas and resorts, including the famous Big Sky Ski Resort, with 5,800 acres of ski-able land.
 The active Montana lifestyle doesn’t stop during the winter months.
 The big divide isn’t between skiers and snowboarders – it’s between those take part in winter sports and those who don’t.

 Hunting and fishing are popular in Montana, where gun ownership and appreciation of the outdoors are strong cultural values.
 If you’re considering getting into hunting and fishing, be sure to obtain the proper licenses and store your firearms safely.

 Montana winters are extremely cold and feature unpredictable temperature swings.
 Between November and March, Montana’s temperature swings between 50 degrees above zero and 50 degrees below zero.
 If you’re moving to Montana, it’s important to dress for the weather and keep a winter survival kit in your car.

 6. Montana is politically divided.

-There’s a big urban-rural divide in Montana and the divide shapes the state’s politics.
-The state’s three electoral college votes are solidly Republican, but Montana’s senior U.S. senator is a Democrat.
+There’s a big urban-rural divide in Montana.
+Though not the most politically engaged state, that divide shows up in the state’s politics.
+The state’s three electoral college votes are solidly Republican, but Montana’s senior U.S. senator, Jon Tester, is a Democrat.
 Like many states, Montana has more conservative rural areas surrounding liberal cities.

 7. Ranching is alive and well.